Metu-O/Feature-Selection-Qiime2-/README.md

 This repository describes the methods used to test different sci-kit learn feature selection methods as part of Qiime2 q2-classifier.

-Note: Much of this code has been refactored from tax-credit-code and tax-credit-data (citations below)
+Note: Much of the code in the tax_credit folder has been refactored from tax-credit-code and tax-credit-data (citations below)

 # Feature selection methods tested